Aishuwu/Quora-Question-Answer-Case-Study/README.md

 ## Dataset

-The Quora Question Answer dataset consists of over 56,000 question-answer pairs.
-After filtering out extremely long or noisy entries, approximately 43,000 examples were retained for model training and evaluation.
+The dataset used for this project is the [Quora Question Answer Dataset](https://huggingface.co/datasets/toughdata/quora-question-answer-dataset), available on Hugging Face Datasets.
+It contains over 56,000 question-answer pairs sourced from Quora discussions.
+After cleaning, around 43,000 entries were used for training and evaluation.

 ## Tools and Frameworks